Another day, another incoming landlord legal requirement to ruin our lives, and add to the forever growing list. Sigh.

 - What documentation will (and will not) be accepted as proof of right to rent?

-What is the “Immigration Act and Right to Rent”?
+What is the “Immigration Act and right to rent”?

 All landlords in England have a responsibility to prevent those without lawful immigration status from accessing the private rented sector.
 You do this by conducting right to rent checks on all prospective adult tenants before the start date of a tenancy agreement, to make sure the person is not disqualified from renting a property by reason of their immigration status.

-Who is responsible for conducting the Right to rent check?
+Who is responsible for conducting the right to rent check?

 What are the landlord’s penalty for not complying with the right to rent check?